 FAQ

-You can easily declare GHHP as your secondary once you have chosen a concentration.
-Simply sign up on my.harvard.
-All students are welcome to join GHHP; no applications required.
 Once you officially declare, reach out or sign up for an advising meeting!
-You'll be added to GHHP's mailing list to stay informed about GHHP advising resources, courses, research opportunities, etc. If you're a first or second year student, and have not declared yet but intend to pursue the GHHP Secondary, you can ask to be put on our mailing list anyway!
-Email us with your request, house, and year.
+You'll be added to the GHHP mailing list to stay informed about our advising resources, courses, research opportunities, etc. If you're a first or second year student, and have not declared yet but intend to pursue the GHHP Secondary, you can join our mailing list anyway!

 Possibly.
 You can petition to have the course count for one of your additional elective courses.
 Email us with the course syllabus, indicate which category it fulfills and why.